Lumaphore/.github/profile/README.md

 Mix that all together and we have an easier-than-usual onboarding process for Lumaphore.

 The user sees a QR code, the phone reads the QR code, the URL prepended to the data in the QR code triggers a redirect to your app which implements Lumaphor.
 Easy!
-People can start using Lumaphor without knowing it exists.

 ---

 ## magic

+Lumaphore makes use of erasure codes, which means that only 65% - 70% of the total number of data packets needs to be scanned for the original file to be received.

 ---
 ## Lumaphore data operations